sdeng9/sdeng9.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my page.
 I am Shiguang.
 I am currently an associate researcher (postdoc) at the Northwestern University, working with Prof. [Wei Chen](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/chen-wei.html) and Prof. [Horacio D. Espinosa](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/espinosa-horacio.html) starting from 2023.
-My overarching research objective is to develop process-aware and information-theoretic design-analysis frameworks for advanced manufacturing material-structure systems.
+My overarching research objective is to develop process-aware and information-theoretic design-analysis-manufacturing frameworks for multiscale material-structure systems.

 I am broadly interested in interdisciplinary engineering applications at the frontiers of predictive science, scientific machine learning, design optimization and computational mechanics, including **topology optimization**, **reduced-order model**, **data-driven design**, **data assimilation**, and **physics-informed deep learning**.
 My research focuses on questions such as:

 * How to address computational bottlenecks in large-scale design and analysis?
 * How to account for multiple performance and manuf. constraints in design optimization?
-* How
 * How

 Experience